apache/skywalking/docs/en/protocols/query-protocol.md

 Query protocol official repository, https://github.com/apache/skywalking-query-protocol.

 ### Metadata
-Metadata includes the brief info of the whole under monitoring services and their instances, endpoints, etc.
+Metadata contains concise information on all services and their instances, endpoints, etc. under monitoring.
-Use multiple ways to query this meta data.
+You may query the metadata in different ways.
 ```graphql
 extend type Query {
     getGlobalBrief(duration: Duration!): ClusterBrief